Constellation-Network/.github/profile/README.md

 # Constellation
-Constellation is a distributed research network.
+Constellation is a distributed research network run by volunteers.
+It is structured simmilarly to the public internet.